Maryclaire O’Neill

 Dr. O’Neill is a board-certified osteopathic family medicine doctor fellowship-trained in integrative medicine.

-Dr. O’Neill is published in the Integrative Geriatrics text of the Weil Integrative Medicine Series and has contributed to several education initiatives of the Institute for Functional Medicine.
-She has been a guest speaker at the annual conferences of the Institute for Functional Medicine and Integrative Medicine for the Underserved.
+Dr. O'Neill has contributed to medical education and scholarship throughout her career.
+She is published in the Integrative Geriatrics text of the Weil Integrative Medicine Series, has participated in educational initiatives of the Institute for Functional Medicine, and has served as a guest speaker for both the Institute for Functional Medicine and Integrative Medicine for the Underserved.

-As an instructor, she has taught integrative primary care to medical residents, nurse practitioners and US Army Special Forces medics.
-She currently teaches at the University of New England College of Osteopathic Medicine acupuncture training course for physicians.
+As an educator, she has taught integrative primary care to medical residents, nurse practitioners, and U.S. Army Special Forces medics.
+She currently teaches in the physician acupuncture program at the University of New England College of Osteopathic Medicine and serves as a clinical preceptor for the Family Nurse Practitioner Graduate Program at Western Carolina University.

-In collaboration with the CDC and Partners In Health, Dr. O’Neill implemented a grant for Fruit & Vegetable Prescriptions on the Navajo Nation.
-She has volunteered her medical skills abroad in China, Haiti and Peru.
+Her work has extended beyond traditional clinical practice.
+In collaboration with the CDC and Partners In Health, she helped implement a Fruit and Vegetable Prescription program on the Navajo Nation and has volunteered medically in China, Haiti, and Peru.

-Dr. O’Neill was happy to make the Western North Carolina mountains her home in 2018 after many inspiring and informative years of medical practice and travel took her around the globe.
-She enjoys the quiet—and not-so-quiet—moments spent in the company of family, nature, and a lively ginger cat.
+She was delighted to make the mountains of Western North Carolina her home in 2018 after many inspiring and formative years of medical practice and travel.
+She enjoys both the quiet—and not-so-quiet—moments spent with family, immersed in nature, and in the company of two lively ginger cats.